I am a self-hating motivational speaker. Or at least I used to be.

 Then the seed is quickly buried by to-do lists, lunch plans, and expense reports.
 But buried does not mean banished.
 It isn’t gone.
 It’s growing.
 It’s extending its roots outward.
 It’s slowly infiltrating your deepest beliefs about the kind of person you think you are.
 It’s nudging you to consider what a resilient person like you would do in a challenging situation like this.

 Suddenly, the big hairy monster blocking your way doesn’t look so threatening.
 It’s not exactly seducing you with a come hither stare.
 But it does seem less imposing.
-So instead of finding creative ways to avoid the stressful project, you look for creative solutions to advance it.
-Instead of trying to escape the uncertainty of your job, you get excited about the adventure of conquering it.
+So instead of finding creative ways to avoid the stressful project, you start looking for creative solutions to advance it.
+Instead of trying to escape the uncertainty of your job, you get excited about the adventure of conquering challenges.

 3. How Mindsets Fuel Skillsets

 Does this mean we should take everything we’ve been taught about behavior training and bury it under the back tire of Matt Foley’s van down by the river?
 Not exactly.